rdviii/ai-policy/ai-policy-2025.md

 #### Technical Books

-1. [Artificial Intelligence: A Modern Approach, 2nd ed.]
+1. Stuart Russell and Peter Norvig, [Artificial Intelligence: A Modern Approach, 4th ed.](https://aima.cs.berkeley.edu/)
-1. [Deep Learning]
+1. Ian Goodfellow and Yoshua Bengio and Aaron Courville, [Deep Learning](https://www.deeplearningbook.org/)
-1. Stephen Welch, [](http://www.welchlabs.com/resources/ai-book) (Probably.
-It's not published yet, but I have no doubt it's going to be excellent.)
+1. Stephen Welch, [The Welch Labs Illustrated Guide to AI](http://www.welchlabs.com/resources/ai-book) (Probably.
+It's not published yet, but I have no doubt it's going to be excellent, and up to date.)

 #### (A Very Few) Key Technical Papers